Zhentao-Liu/Zhentao-Liu/README.md

 - 👋 Hi, I’m Liu Zhentao.
 - 👀 I’m interested in computer version and digital image processing.
-- 🌱 I’m currently an forth-year undergraduate student major in Ningbo University, China.
+- 🌱 I’m currently a forth-year undergraduate student in Ningbo University, China.
 And I'll soon go to ShanghaiTech for my master's degree.
 - 💞️ I’m looking to collaborate on the research of computer version and digital image processing
 - 📫 How to reach me: My WeChat：Mrlau258456; QQ: 1106189327; Email: zhentaoliu0319@163.com